What will be the impact of TTIP on the USA? Gwen Buck interviews Bill Waren of Friends of the Earth United States to find out.

 Gwen Buck: Across Europe stopping TTIP has captured the imagination of millions of people, a lot of those are people who’ve never before been involved in environmental and social campaigning, young and old alike.
 How do American citizens feel about TTIP?
 Have they been inspired to act against TTIP?

-Bill Warren: We face a much tougher situation here in the United States.
+Bill Waren: We face a much tougher situation here in the United States.
 There is an almost total mainstream news blackout of trade policy.
 The biggest problem is corporate control and censorship of the mainstream media in the US.

 According to a study by Media Matters, the biggest network evening news shows in the US have ignored the trade policy debate almost completely.
 With the big exception being the New York Times.
 However, though they do cover TTIP, it is too often supporting TTIP.